pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 nslookup *arcade.academy.*

 Notice the trailing period.
-If you don’t put this period on the address, nslookup will first append your local domain.
-In my case, I’ve got a local domain of *home*, so doing an nslookup without the trailing period will first query arcade.academy.home.
+If you don't put this period on the address, nslookup will first append your local domain.
+In my case, I've got a local domain of *home*, so doing an nslookup without the trailing period will first query arcade.academy.home.
 When that fails, it will fall back and look up arcade.academy.
 The output from this command might look